“Those who cannot remember the past are condemned to repeat it”

 This is a debate which is not exclusively the preserve of social historians and social psychologists.
 It is imperative we all ask these fundamental questions.

-I found some answers in Laurence Rees 2012 book and documentary The Dark Charisma of Adolf Hitler.
+I found some answers in the Laurence Rees book and documentary, The Dark Charisma of Adolf Hitler.
 Post-WWI Germany was politically volatile and by the end of the 1920s the country was teetering towards an economic abyss.

 Hitler used terror, murder, and Goebbels’ propaganda to gain political advantage.
 But it was his own manipulative oratory skills, persuasive powers and offer of salvation that appealed to the impoverished masses disillusioned by the democracy talking shop.
 These oratory skills differ little from cult leaders and numerous post-WWII politicians.